utevo/CHIP-8-interpreter/README.md

 # CHIP-8-emulator
-A simple CHIP-8 emulator written in Java.
+A simple CHIP-8 interpreter written in Java.